ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/system.rst

     The default time step is 0.01, and convergence value is 0.001.
     Further options are described below.

+**SPAWNLISTDETS**
+    This means that a file called SpawnOnlyDets will be read in before a spawning calculation, and only the determinants listed in this file will be able to be spawned at.
+Currently, this only works for FCIMCPar calculation.

 **ROTATEDORBS**
     This keyword is required in the system block if a ROFCIDUMP file is being read in (after orbital rotation).
 As the orbitals are no longer the HF orbitals, Brillouin's